Good vs well is one of the most searched grammar questions in English—and surprisingly, even native speakers get it wrong every day.

 Use good when describing nouns—people, things, ideas, or situations.

-- She is a good teacher.
+She is a good teacher.

-- That was a good meal.
+That was a good meal.

-- He made a good decision.
+He made a good decision.

 Real-life example:

-- “The food is good.”
+“The food is good.”

-You’re describing the quality of the food.
+You’re describing the food itself.

 When to Use “Well” (With Real Sentence Examples)